The Grillin’ Fools are:

 Scott Thomas, the Original Grillin’ Fool, was sent off to college 22 years ago with a suitcase and a grill where he overcooked, undercooked and burned every piece of meat he could find.
 After thousands of failures, and quite a few successes, nearly two decades later he started a website to show step by step, picture by picture, foolproof instructions on how to make great things out of doors so that others don’t have to repeat the mistakes he’s made on the grill.

 Continually challenging the traditional “rules” and “standards” of BBQ, Scott will grill anything from lettuce and leeks to brisket and bread.
 He has written feature articles for both St. Louis and Feast Magazines, been quoted in the Wall Street Journal and appeared on countless television and radio spots in his hometown of St. Louis.
-He is also one of the Char-Broil All-Star Bloggers and blogs for Sears at GrillingIsHappiness.com.
+He is recognized nationally as one of the Char-Broil All-Star Bloggers and writes for Sears at GrillingIsHappiness.com.

 Scott is a husband and father of three, residing in St. Louis home of the rib of the same name and the birthplace of the pork steak.
 When not blogging he works in IT as a defense contractor for the Veterans Administration.

-Scott’s two main grills are a Char-Broil TRU Infrared and a Kamado style grill he is not real happy with so he is in the market for its replacement.
+Scott’s two main grills: Char-Broil TRU Infrared and a Kamado style grill he is not real happy with so he is in the market for its replacement.

-Scott’s favorite thing to grill is a whole hog, followed by a wonderfully cross hatched steak and baby back ribs
+Scott’s favorite things to grill: a whole hog, followed by a wonderfully cross hatched steak and baby back ribs

 Scott’s biggest mistake on the grill: Trying to grill melon!